Memoirs of a Master Forger

 Memoirs of a Master Forger is a fantasy novel by William Heaney, a pseudonym of English writer Graham Joyce.
 (Note: The pseudonym William Heaney is also the book's narrator.)
 It is about a book forger and demonologist.
 The novel was first published in the United Kingdom in October 2008 by Victor Gollancz Ltd, and in the United States as How to Make Friends with Demons, credited to Graham Joyce, in November 2009 by Night Shade Books.
 (Note: How to Make Friends with Demons is the title of a book William Heaney wrote in Memoirs of a Master Forger.)
 The book was translated into French by Mélanie Fazi and published as Mémoires d'un maître faussaire in France in February 2009.

-Memoirs of a Master Forger won the 2009 August Derleth Award for Best Novel, selected by members of the British Fantasy Society.
+Memoirs of a Master Forger won the 2009 British Fantasy Award for Best Novel (August Derleth Award), selected by members of the British Fantasy Society.
 Joyce's 2007 short story, "An Ordinary Soldier of the Queen", which won the 2009 O. Henry Award Juror Favorites, was incorporated into Memoirs of a Master Forger.